Jack Stretton

-Jack Kirk Stretton (born 6 September 2001) is a professional footballer who plays as a forward for Stockport County.
+Jack Kirk Stretton (born 6 September 2001) is a professional footballer who plays as a forward for League of Ireland Premier Division club Drogheda United.

 Club career

 Derby County

 Stretton made his debut for Derby County as a substitute in a 1–1 draw with Wycombe Wanderers on 28 November 2020.

 On 8 March 2021, Stretton joined National League side Stockport County on loan for a month.
 On 9 March 2021, Stretton came off the bench to score on his debut in 5–0 away win against Solihull Moors.

 He scored his first goal for Derby in a 2–1 loss at Peterborough United on 14 August 2021.

 On 4 August 2022, Stretton joined EFL League Two club Carlisle United on a season-long loan deal.

 Stockport County

-On 7 January 2023, Stretton was recalled from his loan at Carlisle to allow him to return to Stockport County for an undisclosed fee on a two-and-a-half year deal.
+On 7 January 2023, Stretton was recalled from his loan at Carlisle to allow him to return to Stockport County for an undisclosed fee on a two-and-a-half-year deal.

+In July 2023, manager Dave Challinor revealed that Stretton had suffered an ACL injury and would therefore miss the majority of the 2023–24 season.

+On 27 September 2024, Stretton joined National League side Oldham Athletic on a short-term loan until January 2025.
+Having struggled for game time, he was recalled on 24 October 2024, joining Woking on a one-month loan the following week.
+He was recalled by Stockport County on 31 December 2024.
+Stretton departed the club on 31 January 2025.